Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation

-The solid line denotes the median values of $\rho_{DM}$ at specific radii, while the dashed lines illustrate the $68\%$ confidence intervals (CIs).
+Given a specific radius $R$, we are able to compute the DM densities based on the derived DM density profiles, and determine the median value along with its corresponding deviation.
+The solid line denotes the median value of the DM density at the specific radius, while the dashed lines illustrate the $68\%$ confidence intervals (CIs).
 Notably, for DM densities at small radii (below 0.1 kpc), the upper and lower bounds of the $68\%$ CI band are approximately double and half the median values, respectively.